Zematus/Worlds/Modding Guide/Guides/action_modding_guide.md

                                        related entity.
 Please read expressions_guide.md
                                        for more details on how to define valid effect expressions.

+      "enableDebugLog":             -- (optional) Can only have 'true' or 'false' as value (default: 'false').
+This an option to assist in mod development.
+If this is 'true', and 'Debug Mode' is enabled within the game, then debug information specific
+                                       to this action will be logged during the game execution.
     },
     ...                             -- additional actions --
   ]